-The Maynardian Magazine is published annually.
-We also share news stories on the school website and on social media channels (Facebook, Twitter and Instagram) and send a weekly newsletter to all parents via email.
-We are very keen for parents to let us know of any news about girls that we may not have heard of through school.
-News and photos (preferably 1MB or more) are always welcome and should be sent to the Marketing Department at school by email: marketing@maynard.co.uk.
+We share news stories on the school website and on our social media channels (Facebook, Twitter and Instagram) so do keep an eye on these to keep up to speed with all the goings-on.
+Equally, we are very keen for parents to let us know of any news about girls that we may not have heard about through school.
+News and photos (preferably 1MB or more) are always welcome and should be sent to the Marketing Department at school by email: marketing@ maynard.co.uk.